Coltthatcher/capstone/README.md

 03/5
 https://www.youtube.com/watch?v=I2UBjN5ER4s
 started
-5:28 -  :watched a tutorial hoping for insight on how to add my pages components
+5:28 -6:18 :watched a tutorial hoping for insight on how to add my pages components took break in between 7:00 - 7:36 finished video

 React API research (LOOK INTO THIS BEFORE 2/25/22)